HelenaLC/muscat-comparison/README.md

 # On the discovery of population-specific state transitions <br> from multi-sample multi-condition scRNA-seq data

-This repository contains all the necessary code to perform the evaluations and analyses from our preprint available at https://doi.org/10.1101/713412.
+This repository contains all the necessary code to perform the evaluations and analyses from our preprint available on [bioRxiv](https://www.biorxiv.org/content/10.1101/713412v1).

 ### LPS dataset analysis